 Our research supports this.
 60% of our audience say they tune into podcasts to educate themselves, and two out of three podcast listeners give them their full attention.
 We also found that podcasts are instrumental in building communities, allowing people to find and connect with their tribes.
 Respondents even told us that podcasts are better at driving social media connections than other forms of media.2

-“Podcast [listening] is a very ‘lean-in’ activity,” says Bryan Moffett, chief operating officer of NPR.
+“Podcast [listening] is a very ‘lean-in’ activity,” says Bryan Moffett, chief operating officer of National Public Media.
 “Someone tunes in because they want to listen and want to absorb it.”

 Podcasts aren't just intimate and personal — they're also convenient.
 Audio is a uniquely flexible format, ideal for our mobile, modern lives.
 People can listen during screenless moments — working out, cleaning, and cooking — when visual media can’t reach them as easily.

 While music is often used to enhance a moment or mood, podcasts demand a little more auditory effort — and that’s what makes them so unique.
 They hit that sweet spot of attention.
 Listeners are able to multitask while tuning in, simultaneously absorbing information and challenging their brains.
 As one listener told us, with podcasts “you can get all the stuff you would get from reading or watching, just by listening.”
 In fact, one in three respondents said they tune into podcasts because they are screenless3.

 Given our current media consumption habits, it makes sense that people are increasingly turning to podcasts for education and entertainment throughout their day.
 Our data shows that 81% of podcast streams on Spotify happen on a weekday, 35% during commuting hours, and 77% on a mobile device — indicating that podcasts add value to screenless moments, when people are on-the-go.4

 Unlike many other forms of media, there is no such thing as a passive podcast listener.
 Many podcasts encourage listeners to deep dive into topics they’ve actively chosen to engage with — which means podcasts offer that “holy grail” moment for brands to reach their target audience.